-It must be remembered that scholarship and entrance exams are quite demanding and are designed to discriminate students at the top end.
+It must be remembered that scholarship and entrance exams are quite demanding and are designed to identify students at the top end.

 It is important to understand that when sitting a scholarship or entrance test, most children will only get half of the questions correct.
-Whilst we are unable to provide you with a “score” that is typical, it is quite normal for children to get only half of the questions correct.
-In fact, on some occasions children who get less than half correct may still receive a relatively good score.
+Whilst we are unable to provide you with a score that is typical, it is quite normal for children to get only half of the questions correct, or answered.
+In fact, on some occasions children who get less than half correct may still receive a relatively good result.
 It is also very important to explain this to your child, ensuring that they too have realistic expectations prior to sitting the tests.
 In addition, most scholarship/entrance tests are designed in such a way that many children may not finish every question, so you and your child should not panic if this is the case.
 Once all tests have been scored, schools often provide you with a parent report that goes into a lot more detail about your child's score in comparison to the normal population.
+Edutest does not supply this information directly to parents.
+If after 6 weeks you are yet to receive communication from the school, please contact them directly.
+The issuing of the Parent Report is at the sole discretion of the school.

-Therefore, practice tests are designed to make the student feel comfortable with the style of question.
-They are not coaching tools and therefore they cannot entirely duplicate the actual scholarship material.
+We do offer practice tests for sale which are designed to make the student feel comfortable with the style of question.
+They are not coaching tools and are not intended to duplicate the scholarship material.
+Please see our FAQs for more details about our Practice Tests.

 Please remember that schools take many factors into consideration when offering a scholarship: